Meet the Doctors

 At Associates in Orthopedics in Punta Gorda, Florida, our doctors have many years of experience providing leading-edge treatments and performing advanced procedures.
 They focus on the latest minimally-invasive, state-of-the-art surgical and non-surgical procedures, providing exceptional care for people of all ages and athletic abilities.

-To schedule an appointment with Dr. Baker, Dr. Braut, Dr. Hansell, or Dr. Schroering, call our office at (941) 637-BONE (2663) or request an appointment online.
+To schedule an appointment with Dr. Baker, Dr. Braut, Dr. Hansell, Dr. Schroering, or Dr. Lane call our office at (941) 637-BONE (2663) or request an appointment online.

 STEVEN S. BAKER, MD

 Dr. Steven Baker attended Tulane University in New Orleans, Louisiana, where he received both his undergraduate and medical degree.
 He completed his internship at St. Luke’s Hospital in Kansas City, Missouri and his residency in orthopedics at the University of Missouri Kansas City School of Medicine.

 Following his residency in 1983, Dr. Baker moved to Florida and has been a member of the Punta Gorda and Port Charlotte community ever since.
 In 1988, he was Chief of Staff at St. Joseph Hospital in Port Charlotte, and in 1992 and 1993, he served as chief of staff for Charlotte Regional Medical Center.

 Dr. Baker is a member of the Florida Medical Association and the Charlotte County Medical Society.
 He is also a former board member of the Charlotte County Indigent Care Committee.
 Currently, he is involved in education and research at Mote Marine Laboratory and Aquarium.